 Table of Contents

 We invest in highly liquid, investment-grade fixed income securities and do not utilize derivative instruments to manage interest rate risk.
-As of November 30, 2020, we had no exposure to high-risk or non-liquid investments.
-Details regarding our combined funds held for clients and corporate cash equivalents and investment portfolios are as follows:
+As of August 31, 2021, we had no exposure to high-risk or non-liquid investments.
+Details regarding our combined funds held for clients and corporate cash equivalents and investment portfolios were as follows:

 (1) Percentage changes are calculated based on unrounded numbers.